enferex/binception/README.md

 ## binception: Generate hash values for functions within a binary.

+### Important
+This is alpha and has at least one critical bug when detecting address/function boundaries.

 ### What
 binception is a utility that locates functions within an elf file (library, executable, object).
 The hash values for all discovered functions can